 One of my favourite things about having people around for a dinner party is the appetisers or drinks snacks that you get to whip up/eat.
 I mean, on a day to day basis you don’t normally go all out on the cheese front – although, maybe we would all be a bit happier if we did?
+I also discovered that this was the perfect recipe for a wedding rehearsal dinner hosting event and I found the perfect folks to help with that.
 This baked camembert Christmas star was well received by all my family when I whipped it up at Christmas time and I thought that I would trot it out again for Christmas in July.

 BAKED CAMEMBERT CHRISTMAS STAR